 Should you go high, or should you go low?

-Before offering your products or services at a lower price, think about the potential signals that potential clients may get from this:
+You might think that a slightly lower price is the clear way to go.
+But before offering your services at a lower price, think about the potential signals that potential clients may get from this:

 - A client might think your service is a good deal because of how much they’re getting at a low price.
 However, low pricing for a small business can also imply low-quality or “basic” services.